gersteinlab/rpgQTL/install/README.md

   * Unlike the previoius section, the package versions DO matters.
 You should use the pytorch version that matched to the CUDA version you have on your system.
 See more details in [Installing Pytorch](https://pytorch.org/get-started/locally/)

 #### 4. Install tensorQTL
+* `mamba install xarray=0.17.0 -c conda-forge`
+   * It seems the newer version of xarray will not work (at least with the numpy version showed above).
 * `which pip`.
 Make sure we are using the pip under rpgQTL environment folder.
 * `pip install tensorqtl==1.0.5`
 * Compatability with later version of tensorqtl has NOT beed tested.